 Students that are assigned to the Fulbright Gateway Orientation Program please click the above questionnaire to let us know your arrival and departure schedule and any dietary restrictions.

-We will have three time slots for three shuttles at the Newark, NJ Airport and two time slots for two shuttles JFK Airport.
-However, we recommend arriving at the Newark, NJ Airport.
+We will have three time slots for three shuttles at the Newark, NJ Airport.
+We will have faculty/staff to meet you at Newark Airport.

 Office of International Engagement